plantnet/malpolon/README.md

 ## 🧭 Usage

 Malpolon is destined to be used by various user profiles, some more experimented than others.
 To this end, we provide several examples of usage of the framework, organized by use case or _scenarios_.
 These examples can be found in the `examples` folder of the repository, each with a README file for more details on how to use the scripts.
+Additionally, check out our guide "[**Getting started with examples**](examples/)".

 Here is a list of the currently available scenarios: